Peppol Country Guide · France

 Partially, but not fully.
 France's architecture is different from pure Peppol markets like Belgium or Germany.
 In France, invoice exchange must route through a registered Approved Platform (PA) — there is no direct peer-to-peer Peppol exchange without a PA intermediary.

-Your existing Peppol connectivity and EN 16931 XML generation are still relevant — UBL 2.1 and CII are both accepted formats in France.
-But you will also need to support Factur-X (a French-specific hybrid format combining PDF and embedded XML), and you will need to connect to a PA that is formally registered by the DGFiP.
+Your existing Peppol connectivity and EN 16931 XML invoice generation are still relevant; Peppol BIS (UBL 2.1) and CII are both accepted formats in France.
+But you will also need to support Factur-X (a hybrid format combining XML and embedded PDF), and you will need to connect to a PA that is formally registered by the DGFiP.

 Working with Arratech means we connect to the French PA ecosystem on your behalf, handle format conversion and e-reporting data generation, and ensure your existing Peppol integration extends cleanly to the French market.

-In earlier versions of the French reform, the intermediary was called a PDP (Partenaire de Dématérialisation).
+In earlier versions of the French reform, the intermediary was called a Plateforme de Dématérialisation Partenaire.
 The terminology was updated and the formal registration regime is now called Plateforme Agréée (PA) — Approved Platform.

-The substance is the same: a PA is a formally DGFiP-registered intermediary platform authorised to route e-invoices between businesses and report transaction data to the tax authority.
-Registration requires meeting strict technical and security criteria, including interoperability testing with other PAs.
+The substance is the same: a PA is a formally DGFiP-accredited intermediary platform authorised to route e-invoices between businesses and report transaction data to the tax authority.
+PA accreditation requires meeting strict technical and security criteria, including interoperability testing with other PAs.

 It depends on the definition of mid-size.
 France uses the ETI classification (Entreprises de Taille Intermédiaire) for the September 2026 phase, covering companies with 250 to 4,999 employees and revenue above €50 million.
 Large companies are also in scope from September 2026.